-4.1 A descriptive summary of all the time-series (biogem_series.res) data files is given in the cGENIE User Manual if you are really that bored.
+4.1 A descriptive summary of all the time-series (biogem\series\\.res) data files is given in the cGENIE User Manual if you are really that bored.
 The files of most immediate use/relevance are:

-''' biogem_series_atm_humidity.res - mean atmospheric (surface) humidity biogem_series_atm_temp.res - mean atmospheric (surface) air temperature biogem_series_misc_opsi.res - mean ocean overturning stream-function; Atlantic/global min, max biogem_series_misc_seaice.res - mean ocean sea-ice cover and thickness biogem_series_ocn_sal.res - mean ocean surface and whole ocean salinity biogem_series_ocn_temp.res - mean ocean surface and whole ocean temperature '''
+''' biogem_series_atm_humidity.res - mean atmospheric (surface) humidity biogem_series_atm_temp.res - mean atmospheric (surface) air temperature biogem_series_misc_seaice.res - mean ocean sea-ice cover and thickness biogem_series_ocn_sal.res - mean ocean surface and whole ocean salinity biogem_series_ocn_temp.res - mean ocean surface and whole ocean temperature '''

-4.2 The contents of the files can be viewed by changing directory into the results directory, i.e.,:
+- 4.2 The contents of the files can be viewed by changing directory into the results directory, i.e.,: - \$ cd ~/cgenie output/LAB.0000.snowball/biogem and opening a file in the vi editor.

-'''

-$ cd ~/cgenie output/exp4 snowball/biogem

-'''

-and opening a file in the vi editor.
 But then I promised that I would not suggest anything quite so unpleasant ...

 Instead - change to the experiment results directory and then to the BIOGEM sub-directory in the Secure File Transfer Client, and try double-clicking on one of the .res files (listed above).
-For biogem_series_ocn_temp.res, you should see 4 columns - time, mean (whole) ocean temperature (°C), mean (sea) surface temperature 'SST' (°C), and mean benthic temperature (°C).
+For biogem\series\ocn\temp.res, you should see 2 columns - time and mean (whole) ocean temperature (°C).
+(However, in subsequent exercises a fuller output I created with additional columns for mean surface ocean temperatre 'SST' (°C) and mean benthic temperature (°C)).
 Other results files may differ in the numbers of columns but all should be identifiable from the header information.